Locations:

 If you suspect that your teen is self-harming, or if they tell you that they are, it’s important not to react with anger or criticism.
 Validate their emotions and let them know you understand they’re feeling overwhelmed.

 What your teen needs most at this moment are listening ears and compassion.
-“Be curious, not judgmental,” recommends Dr. Khan.
+“Be curious, not judgmental,” advises Dr. Khan.
 “Ask questions and try to listen more than you speak to find out what is happening.”

 But make it clear that there are better ways to deal with their problems — and you’ll work with them to figure it out.
 Take steps to minimize access to sharp objects they may be using to self-harm, too, suggests Dr. Eastman.